-- Overall materiality £408,000 (2020: £409,000) - Basis for determining overall materiality 2.1% of total assets. - Rationale for benchmark applied Consistent with prior year, the company's principal activity continues to be that of an investment company.
-As such, we deemed total assets to be the key benchmark for users of the financial statements. - Performance materiality £306,000 (2020: £306,750). - Basis for determining performance materiality 75% of overall materiality. - Materiality levels for those classes of transaction where materiality levels are lower than overall materiality -The statement of comprehensive income was tested to the lower Performance Materiality figure of £19,275 (2020: £34,500 to ensure adequate coverage of these values.
-This has been calculated as 3.8% (2020: 4.9%) of loss before tax. - Reporting of misstatements to the Audit Committee Misstatements in excess of £4,080 and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.
+- Overall materiality £466,000 (2021: £408,000). - Basis for determining overall materiality 2.0% of total assets. - Rationale for benchmark applied Consistent with the prior year, the company's principal activity continues to be that of an investment company.
+As such, we deemed total assets to be the key benchmark for users of the financial statements. - Performance materiality £349,000 (2021: £306,000). - Basis for determining performance materiality 75% of overall materiality. - Materiality levels for those classes of transaction where materiality levels are lower than overall materiality The statement of comprehensive income was tested to the lower Performance Materiality figure of £185,000 (2021: £19,275) to ensure adequate coverage of these values.
+This has been calculated as 3.7% (2021: 3.8%) of profit before tax. - Reporting of misstatements to the Audit Committee -Misstatements in excess of £5,000 (2021: £4,080) and misstatements below that threshold that, in our view, warranted reporting on qualitative grounds.